okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-native-sso/main/index.md

 ### Exchange existing tokens from client 1 for new tokens for client 2

-When you make a token exchange request, the response returns the tokens that you need to use for client 2.
+Client 2 makes a token exchange request, and the response returns the tokens applicable for client 2.

 **Example request**